wryandginger/esphome_zigbee_projects/README.md

 4. Release for 1+ seconds

 The lights should then turn off.
 Unplug/Plug in the NanoC6 and you’re back in pairing mode.

+# Please adapt, test, and share!
+If you can test, please tell me if this code does or does not work on Z2M, Hue, or any other hub you might have access to.
+I'll update this repo with any new information I have as I test the stability of these as routers.